Coburg Harriers

-Coburg Harriers is an athletics club located in Coburg, in the inner northern suburbs of Melbourne, Australia.
+Coburg Harriers is an athletics club in Coburg in the inner northern suburbs of Melbourne, Australia.
 The club is based at the Harold Stevens Athletics Track.

 History

 The club was founded in 1896.
 The first general meeting of the club was held at the Public Hall in Coburg on Monday, 30 March 1896.
 The club affiliated with the Victorian Amateur Athletics Association (VAAA) on 13 May 1896.
 The first official uniform was all white, with royal blue facings and a royal blue capital C on the front.
 The club was located in a shed at the rear of the Corner Hotel, on the corner of Bell Street and Sydney Road, Coburg.

 The first competitive event that Coburg Harriers participated in was on 20 September 1896 in the Victorian 10 mile Cross Country Championship where the Club finished 11th.

 The first representative at a National Championships was by T. Lobse who competed in the 100 yards handicap race held at the Sydney Cricket Ground in October 1897.
 Lobse won the third heat running off 9 yards in a time of 10.2 seconds.
 He eventually finished 4th in the first semi final.